OctoPrint/octoprint-docker/README.md

 #### Editing Config files manually

-This docker-compose file also contains a container based instance of vscode, accessible via your browser at the same url as your octoprint instance, allowing you to edit configuration files without needing to login to your octoprint host.
+This docker-compose file also contains a container based instance of [vscode][], accessible via your browser at the same url as your octoprint instance, allowing you to edit configuration files without needing to login to your octoprint host.

-To make use of this editor, just uncomment the indicated lines in your [docker-compose.yml](docker-compose.yml#20-32) then run the following commands:
+To make use of this editor, just uncomment the indicated lines in your [docker-compose.yml](docker-compose.yml#L20-L32) then run the following commands:

 ```